TronkIshere/FreelaX/paypal/docs/REFERENCE.md

    one of the backends, or two separate calls from this app with the savings math done client-side — an architectural decision the project owner hadn't settled as of this note.
+3. **Escrow/hire/payout — the actual money-changes-hands part of the
-2. **Freelancer-marketplace money-transfer flow is not built.** The intended workflow was documented in `Tong_quan_du_an_USDC_Freelancer.docx`, which arrived corrupted (0-byte `word/document.xml`, confirmed via `extract-text`, `pandoc`, and manual raw-deflate decompression — not a reading mistake, the file's compressed bytes are genuinely damaged).
-Only the title survived:
+   marketplace flow — is still not built on the backend**, even though job *posting* now is (see §8).
+The intended full workflow was documented in `Tong_quan_du_an_USDC_Freelancer.docx`, which arrived corrupted (0-byte `word/document.xml`, confirmed via `extract-text`, `pandoc`, and manual raw-deflate decompression — not a reading mistake, the file's compressed bytes are genuinely damaged).
+Only the title survived: *"Tổng quan dự án Cổng thanh toán USDC cho Freelancer"*.
+A first, from-scratch attempt at a Java marketplace module (job/contract entities, PayPal-order-backed escrow, crypto on/off-ramp interface stubs) was drafted once while waiting on this doc, then the contract/escrow/crypto parts were explicitly shelved by the project owner pending the real docs — only the job entity and its CRUD endpoints were kept and built out for real (§8).
-   *"Tổng quan dự án Cổng thanh toán USDC cho Freelancer"*.
-The doc's metadata shows it was exported from Claude Docs (`Claude Docs node/de3e2a89-459a@15`), so re-sharing via a claude.ai link (if it still exists there) avoids the export/corruption step entirely.
-Until this content is available, "Send money" stays a `showComingSoon()` placeholder.
+   `checkoutOrderId` linking a job to a real PayPal order (§8) is the closest thing to "payment" this flow has right now; there is still no contract, no escrow hold, no release-on-approval step, and no USDC/VND conversion anywhere.
+Re-sharing the doc via a claude.ai link (if it still exists there, per its Claude Docs export metadata) avoids the export/corruption step entirely.
+4. **Two backend behavior assumptions are still unconfirmed**: the HTTP status `GET /api/v1/paypal/payees/me` actually returns for "no payee yet" (`ErrorCode.PAYEE_NOT_FOUND`) — the repository assumes 404 (see §8); and whether `PaypalPayoutTransactionRepository` actually has the `findByPayeeId(UUID)` method `list()` needs — it was specified but that repository file itself was never shared, so it may still need adding by hand.
+Everything else in this space is now confirmed: the `CreatePaypalPayeeRequest`/`RecordPaypalPayoutRequest` field shapes (`paymentDate` is `LocalDateTime`, changed from `LocalDate` per the project owner to capture time-of-day), and all four new `ErrorCode` entries this feature set needed (`CHECKOUT_ORDER_NOT_FOUND`, `INVALID_CHECKOUT_ORDER_STATUS`, `PAYPAL_ORDER_FAILED`, `JOB_NOT_FOUND`) have been added to the real `ErrorCode.java` and confirmed against it.
-3. **Several backend DTO/behavior assumptions are unconfirmed** (listed in detail in §8): the exact `CreatePaypalPayeeRequest`/`RecordPaypalPayoutRequest` field requiredness and types, the `paymentDate` Java type (`LocalDate` vs `LocalDateTime`), and the HTTP status the backend actually returns for "no payee yet."
-None of these have been exercised against a running backend from this Flutter app — only checked for internal consistency (imports resolve, braces balance) in the generating sandbox.
+   None of this has still been exercised against a *running* backend from this Flutter app, though — only checked against source files, and for internal consistency (imports resolve, braces balance) in the generating sandbox.
-4. **No live PayPal UI reference was available** when this was generated (no browser/web-search tool in that session) — the visual match is "best general knowledge," not verified against current screenshots.
+5. **No live PayPal UI reference was available** when this was generated (no browser/web-search tool in that session) — the visual match is "best general knowledge," not verified against current screenshots.
-5. Transaction history (`ActivityScreen`) still has no backing UI, even though the backend now *does* persist `PaypalPayoutTransaction` rows (a change from the original stateless design, which persisted nothing).
-The blocker now is that `PaypalPayoutTransactionController` has no "list transactions for a payee" endpoint yet (`PAYPAL_MODULE_REFERENCE.md`'s "Known limitations" — only get-by-id exists).
-Once that endpoint exists, `ActivityScreen` is the natural place to call it.
+6. Transaction history (`ActivityScreen`) still has no backing UI — but this is now purely a Flutter-side gap, not a backend one.
+   `GET /api/v1/paypal/payees/{payeeId}/transactions` (list, ownership- checked) exists on the backend now; nothing in this app calls it yet.
+   `ActivityScreen` is the natural place to.
+The newer `PaypalCheckoutOrder`/ `MarketplaceJob` records have the same problem from the other direction — `HireFreelancerScreen`'s order result is lost the moment the screen is left, and there is no "my payments" or "my jobs I've hired for" list screen calling `GET /marketplace/jobs` or any checkout-order equivalent (no such list endpoint exists yet for checkout orders specifically).
-6. Not verified against a real Flutter/Dart toolchain (sandbox that generated this had neither installed, nor network access to pub.dev).
+7. Not verified against a real Flutter/Dart toolchain (sandbox that generated this had neither installed, nor network access to pub.dev).
 Only static checks were done: relative-import resolution and brace/paren balance across every file.
 Run `flutter pub get && flutter analyze` before trusting this builds clean.
-7. `android/app/src/main/kotlin/.../MainActivity.kt`, the Gradle wrapper,
+8. `android/app/src/main/kotlin/.../MainActivity.kt`, the Gradle wrapper,
    `local.properties`, the `ios/` folder, and existing mipmap icons were never seen by the generator and are assumed to already exist in the project as standard `flutter create` boilerplate — they were not touched or